CCMS-UCSD/GNPSDocumentation/docs/msmschooserdataacquisitioncomputational.md

 ### Post-Data Acqusition
 1. It is recommended to completely dry all solutions.

-    > Notes: <br>
+!!! info
-      - Evaporation of the liquid can be done using the following techniques: Nitrogen gas evaporation or Low pressure evaporation system (Centrivap systems are recommended). <br>
+    Evaporation of the liquid can be done using the following techniques: Nitrogen gas evaporation or Low pressure evaporation system (Centrivap systems are recommended). <br>

 2. Place plates into a -20C freezer.
 3. Convert raw data to .mzXML (see table at end of this section).